Attributing the Image with Right Keywords

 If you work in the same theme or direction, creating a keyword list for new photos and illustrations will become a simple task of copying keywords from one work to another with minor adjustments to a few keywords.

-Let’s start exploring the process of creating a keyword list.
+Let’s start exploring the process of creating a keyword list for your stock images.
 First, you should know that keywords must be written exclusively in English and are usually separated by commas.

-On average, the number of keywords ranges around 30, but it should never be fewer than 7 or exceed 50.
+On average, the number of keywords varies around 30, but it should never be fewer than 7 or exceed 50.

-Before you begin to compile a relevant keyword list for your image, take a good look at your photograph or illustration, identify the main objects, closely examine the background, and answer questions like: “Who?
+Before you start compiling a list of relevant keywords for your image, take a good look at your stock photo or illustration, identify the main objects, closely examine the background, and answer questions like: “Who?
 What?
 How many?
 What is happening?
-What?
 What kind?
 Where?
 When?
 How?“.

 Let’s consider an example: